slidevjs/slidev/docs/features/recording.md

 # Recording

 Slidev comes with a built-in camera view and recording feature.
-They make it simple for you to record your presentation without having to switch between another recording tool while delivering a presentation.
+They make it simple for you to record your presentation without having to switch between other recording tools while delivering a presentation.

 ## Camera View {#camera-view}

 Click the <carbon-user-avatar class="inline-icon-btn"/> button in the [navigation bar](../guide/ui#navigation-bar) to show your camera view in the presentation.
-You can drag to move it, and use the handler on the right bottom corner to resize it.
+You can drag it to move it, and use the handler on the right bottom corner to resize it.
 The size and position will persist across reloads.

 <TheTweet id="1395006771027120133" />